racket/rhombus/rhombus/0000-rhombus.md

 definitions, and more.
 Each kind of macro extension has a different protocol and a different form for defining a macro.
-In the case of expressions, a macro receives the sequence of terms starting with the macro operator/identifier within a group, and the macro returns two
-values: an expansion and the remaining terms that the macro did not consume.
+In the case of expressions, a macro receives the sequence of terms starting with the macro operator/identifier within a group.
+A _rule_ macro consumes only the tokens that its pattern matches, and it's right-hand side is an immediate template expression that produces the macro expansion.
+A general form of macro is implemented with arbitrary compile-time computation, and it can return terms that the macro does not consume.

-For example, here's a `thunk` macro that expects a block and wraps as a zero-argument function:
+For example, here's a `thunk` macro that expects a block and wraps as a zero-argument function

 ```
+import: = rhombus/syntax

-expr.macro ?(thunk: ¿body ......):
+expr.rule ?(thunk: ¿body ...):
-  values(?(fun (): ¿body ......), ?())
+  ?(fun (): ¿body ...)

 thunk: 1 + "oops"  // prints a function
 (thunk: 1 + 3)()   // prints 4
 ```

-The `expr.macro` form expects a `?` and then either parentheses or an identifier or operator to create a pattern that matches a sequence of terms.
+The `expr.rule` form expects a `?` and then either parentheses or an identifier or operator to create a pattern that matches a sequence of terms.
 With parentheses after `?`, either the first or second term within the pattern is an _unescaped_ identifier or